 Landlocked Tipperary boasts the sort of fertile soil that farmers dream of – the Golden Vale, between Tipperary town and Cashel, with the best dairy farming in the country.
 The central area of the county is low-lying, but rolling hills spill over from adjoining counties and an upper-crust gloss still clings to equestrian traditions here, with fox hunts in full legal cry during the winter season.

-Walking and cycling opportunities abound, especially in the Glen of Aherlow near Tipperary town.
+Walking and cycling opportunities abound, especially in the Glen of Aherlow, south of Tipperary town.
 But the real crowd-pleasers are the iconic Rock of Cashel and Cahir Castle.
 In between, you'll find bucolic charm along pretty much any country road you choose.